mrmanc/spectro/README.md

 ## Future improvements

-* Allow user to select the update frequency
 * Potentially split the summarisation (histogram) functionality from the rendering, since it is useful on it’s own and can allow you to use much less space to store a replay of a period in plain text
+* Normalise the amplitude using the time since last sample to smooth out results when processing is slow